-The St. Lawrence River is an incredible place to see a huge diversity of whales – with the beluga whale being just one of 10 whale species that inhabit these waters.
+I have dreamed of kayaking with whales in the St. Lawrence River for years.
+The Saint Lawrence River in particular is an incredible place to see a huge diversity of whales – with the beluga whale being just one of 10 whale species that inhabit these waters.

 In the toothed whales category the ones you might see include: killer whales, sperm whales, the northern bottlenose whale, long-finned pilot whales, beluga whales, the white-beaked dolphin or white-sided dolphin and harbour porpoises.

 In the baleen whale category the species to look for include the blue whale – the largest animal on the planet, fin whales, minke whales, humpback whales and the North Atlantic right whale.

 It was a baby blue whale that I saw – though it was off in the distance and so there were no worries about it flipping kayaks – not that that’s a normal occurrence or something I ever even worry about.
 Still, pretty cool in my books.

 A kayaking tour with whales with Mer et Monde

 I had signed up for an evening tour with Mer et Monde Ecotours out of Les Bergeronnes, a small dot on the map north of Tadoussac on the St. Lawrence River.

 They have a superb set up if you’re into camping.
 Prime tent sites sit on the rock with expansive views of the St. Lawrence River.
 Needless to say you have an excellent chance of seeing whales swim by your campsite from the comfort of your sleeping bag.

 I wasn’t planning to camp so I showed up just in time to get the safety lecture and get properly attired in a wet suit, booties, paddling jacket and a life jacket.
 I was a little taken aback at the sheer number of people there to kayak – though granted it was summer time and a perfect evening for it.